 A violation of the requirements regarding the calling of meetings renders the resolutions passed by the general meeting contestable, unless all shareholders or proxies are present (so-called universal meeting, Article 167 PGR) and no person entitled to object does so.
 General meetings of companies limited by shares whose shares are admitted for trading on a regular market in an EEA member state are governed by special rules.

 Liechtenstein has passed a law addressing the COVID-19 situation in general (COVID-19-VJBG; Liechtenstein Law Gazette 2021/358).
 Its provisions do not specifically tackle corporate governance issues but provide solutions for passing resolutions and convening meetings/assemblies observing social distancing.

 Shareholders’ Rights and Infringement

-Liechtenstein law provides for a catalogue of specific rights of shareholders to take legal action in the event of an infringement of the law or the articles by the general meeting of shareholders, the board of directors, the management or the auditors.
-For example, the representatives of at least 5% of all votes but at least three votes (and where there are less than ten votes each vote or member) may, by virtue of the law, cause any resolution of the general meeting that they have not approved to be contested and annulled.
-In the same way, individual shareholders entitled to vote may do so in cases where, contrary to law or the articles, they have not been summoned to meet or their participation in the general meeting or the voting has been made impossible in another way or rendered difficult in an inequitable manner and, as a result, they have not participated in the meeting or the voting.
+Liechtenstein law provides for a catalogue of specific rights of shareholders to take legal action in the event of an infringement of the law or the articles by the general meeting of shareholders, the board of directors, the management, or the auditors.
+For example, the representatives of at least 5% of all votes but at least three votes (and where there are less than ten votes for each vote or member) may, by virtue of the law, cause any resolution of the general meeting that they have not approved to be contested and annulled.
+In the same way, individual shareholders entitled to vote may do so in cases where, contrary to law or the articles, they have not been summoned to meet, or their participation in the general meeting or the voting has been made impossible in another way or rendered difficult in an inequitable manner, and as a result, they have not participated in the meeting or the voting.